0xdevalias/devalias.net/personal/events/index.md

 * ANU performance of Macbeth or similar (With Jean, Robbie M performed?)?
 * Some small production of a random show, small theatre in canberra
+* Antigone at Radford College when Sammy was playing (Jean)
 * ..
-* Mother Nature, Canberra.
-No idea what year, I was at uni though.
 * A canberra rave at ANU (Alba should know this one?)
 * A rave, sometime in 05 that Nicole drove me up for
 * No doubt other stuff fits here too..